top of page

 Co-Founder, CEO, and Facilitator

-Amy is a social entrepreneur, facilitator, writer, speaker, trauma survivor, and mental health advocate working at the intersection of healing and social justice - helping to disrupt cycles of violence, fear, hate, and injustice, heal individual and collective trauma, build community resilience, and democratize access to healing resources in the Bay Area and around the world.
+"Ames" is a founder, facilitator, writer, speaker, survivor, and mental health and healing advocate and practitioner working at the intersections of social justice, Healing Justice, and Transformative Justice, to disrupt cycles of violence, heal generational trauma, and democratize access to peer-based healing resources in the Bay Area and around the world.

-A survivor of orphan trafficking, child sexual abuse, and transracial, transnational adoption, Amy has been navigating medicalized, traditional, and alternative systems for mental and emotional health for decades - and, as a result, is passionate about de-stigmatizing and de-pathologizing trauma and broadening access to culturally responsive healing resources.
+A survivor of orphan trafficking, child sexual abuse, and transracial, transnational adoption, Ames has been navigating medicalized, traditional, and alternative systems for mental and emotional health for decades - and, as a result, is passionate about de-stigmatizing and de-pathologizing trauma and broadening access to ancestral, contemplative, and culturally rooted healing resources.

-Amy has served in the non-profit sector as a volunteer, international program manager, finance manager, and board member focusing on projects benefiting orphaned and vulnerable youth and survivors of sexual and gender based violence.
+After a career in corporate finance working for over a decade in the U.S. and Europe for Deloitte, SAP, and eBay, Ames co-founded Healing Together in 2011 while serving the non-profit sector as a volunteer, program manager, and board member focusing on projects supporting orphaned and vulnerable youth and survivors of sexual and gender based violence.